Paris Plus: From Cost to Competitive Advantage

 - basing our policy choices and investment decisions on information about our competitors, supply chains and the factors that contribute to Australia’s competitive advantage

 - embedding ourselves in international climate change rule making, building off our existing knowledge, expertise and policy architecture

 - ensuring that global and regional markets function in a manner that accelerates, smooths and lowers the cost of achieving net zero emissions.

-The Authority’s research report, Trade and investment trends in a decarbonising world examines the global reorientation in trade and investment that is underway globally, as governments, regulators and markets around the world begin transitioning to net zero emissions, and considers what these trends mean for Australia.
+The Authority’s forthcoming research report, Trade and Investment Trends in a Decarbonising World will examine the global reorientation in trade and investment underway as governments, regulators and markets transition to net zero emissions and what this means for Australia.